First Homes Mortgage FAQs

-If you have a case in mind for the First Homes Scheme, but want to find out more, we’ve answered some frequently asked questions below.
-Find out more about our First Homes mortgage product on our First Homes product page or view our criteria on the First Homes criteria page.
+If you have a case in mind, but want to find out more, we’ve answered some frequently asked questions about our First Homes mortgage below.

 The Government’s First Homes Scheme (Section 106) provides discounted homes to eligible first-time buyers and key workers who otherwise wouldn’t be able to afford one.